-Pike density and biomass estimates have declined since 2003; the 2019 estimates for both are among the lowest estimates recorded at this site.
+Pike density and biomass estimates have been low in the last 3 surveys; the 2019 estimates for both are among the lowest estimates recorded at this site.
 The abundant roach stock suggests that predatory species should benefit however, there is no apparent relationship between pike and roach density or biomass at this site.
+There is no obvious reason for the poor results, however, populations have fluctuated over the survey period and will hopefully remain healthy into the future.

 The capture of trout at this site in 2019 is exciting.
 The habitat and flow regime at this site are not ideally suited for trout.
-This particular individual is a transient migrant, in fact a sea trout.
-Identified as such by scale analysis.
+This particular individual is a transient migrant, in fact a sea trout; identified as such by scale analysis.
 Scale readings indicate this fish has spent 2 years in freshwater growing before migrating downstream to sea and returning to spawn, twice.
 The timing of this capture strongly suggests this fish is migrating upstream for a third time, to spawn.
 One other record exists for trout at this site; a larger fish caught in 2018.
-Identified as a "slob" trout ie one that migrated downstream to the estuary but did not go to sea, this trout was caught from almost the same spot within the survey site as the sea trout caught in 2019.
+Identified as a "slob" trout i.e. one that migrated downstream to the estuary but did not go to sea This trout was caught from almost the same spot within the survey site as the sea trout caught in 2019.
 These two captures endorse angling evidence that sea trout exist in the Wensum catchment and that provision for their specific water quality, habitat and water temperature requirements need to be in place to ensure they continue to migrate up and down the river.